ssebs/simpleshare/README.md

 - Single binary output
 - Cross platform
 - CLI
-  - Args for the file / folder name
+  - Args for the file name
 - GUI
   - DnD support.
-- Once file / folder is shared as server, client app on same network will be able to see that "someone" is sharing, and download the folder/files
+- Once file is shared as server, client app on same network will be able to see that "someone" is sharing, and download the file.
+- Folder support

 ## TODO:
 - [ ] Structure program
     <!-- https://stackoverflow.com/questions/9382045/send-a-file-through-sockets-in-python -->
 - Server
-  - [ ] "Broadcast" (multicast) that you're sharing "x" file
+  - [x] "Broadcast" (multicast) that you're sharing "x" file
   - [ ] Have server send files if requested to IP found.
-  - [ ] CLI
+  - [.]
+CLI
   - [ ] GUI
     - [ ] DnD
 - Client
-  - [ ] Listen to see if anyone is sharing files
+  - [x] Listen to see if anyone is sharing files
-  - [ ] List available files / folders
+  - [x] List available files
   - [ ] Download files to specified folder
-  - [ ] CLI
+  - [.]
+CLI
   - [ ] GUI
+- [ ] Make this work with 1 file, 1 client
+- [ ] Make this work with 1 file, 2 clients
+- [ ] Make this work with 1 dir, 1 client
+- [ ] Make this work with 1 dir, 2 clients
+- [ ] Make this work with 2 files (2 servers), 1 client
+- [ ] Make this work with 2 files (2 servers), 2 client
+- [x] Binary output
-- [ ] Binary output
+- [ ] Refactor + document
 - [ ] Unit Tests

 ## Installation: